-Looking for Outdoor Portable Fire Pits?
-We will look at the small metal fire pits and discuss the properties.
+If you are looking for the Best Portable Fire Pits for Outdoor use for your patio or tailgating party, one of these smaller fire pits should work for you.
+We will look at several details of small metal fire pits and discuss each of their properties.
 This will give you a better idea of what will work for you.
 We will be looking at the wood burners in this article.

 What to look for in your fire pit

-The size of the bowl will be how much wood that you can burn at one time.
+The size of the bowl will be how much wood you can burn at one time.
 The deeper and wider the bowl the more wood it will take.
-Also the taller bowls can have sculptures on the side.
+Also, the taller bowls can have sculptures on the side.
 Some will have collegiate logos for tailgating.

 What comes with each fire pit